muthuganeshece/CVProjects/README.md

 ## Detection of Hydrogen Buildup
 - Characterization study on sequence of images to detect hydrogen combustion
 - Feature extraction from each image
-- Sequence modeling for hydrogen buildup detection
+- Sequence modeling for hydrogen burst detection

 ## Visibility Estimation
 - Edge detection based Visibility Estimation algorithm is used